ahmedosamaelshimy/FirstLab/StillUnpatched.md

 ```
 > [!TIP]
 > Invistigate the real filename
-- There is Two Ways to Answer this question. i will use a the first way in this question, and there is a similar one coming soon.
+- There are Two Ways to Answer this question. i will use a the first way in this question, and there is a similar one coming soon.
 - fiter: `http and (ip.addr==192.168.20.134 or ip.addr==192.168.1.2)`
 - Extract the File from the pcap to calc.exe
 ![image](https://github.com/user-attachments/assets/b52b35c9-f05d-4ea0-b5e5-52233afe107a)